VOLTTRON/volttron/examples/CSVDriver/README.rst

-included csv_driver.config configuration file and csv_registers.csv registry configuration file (see devguides > walkthroughs > Driver-Creation-Walkthrough for a more in-depth explanation of the driver framework, including configuration , directory structure, etc.) To see csv driver publishes, start the master driver and listener agents.
+included csv_driver.config configuration file and csv_registers.csv registry configuration file (see devguides > walkthroughs > Driver-Creation-Walkthrough for a more in-depth explanation of the driver framework, including configuration , directory structure, etc.) To see csv driver publishes, start the platform driver and listener agents.

 =====================